wendahere/GoGetter/Journal.md

 **show pic of the solution**

+## Week 8 (1/11/2020 to 7/11/2020)

+We took apart the vending machine to reuse their parts.
+Wen Da finished his chemical etched PCB for motor control.

 ### Monday 02/11/2020

 Allen and Reynard continue to take apart the vending machine to learn its inner workings.
 While Wen Da worked on his PCB.